 The critical speeds for three variations in the amount of cooling-air flow are shown in figure 17.
-The highest critical speed occurred with the largest amount of cooling-air flow.
-As discussed in reference 5 the admission of air into the cowling tends to relieve the external velocity peak at the cowling nose, thereby advancing the critical speed.
+The highest critical speed occurred with the largest amount of coolingair flow.
+As shown in reference 5, this result is due to the relief action of part of the air encountered by the nacelle as the air passes through the cowling instead of being accelerated around the cowling nose.
 It will be subsequently shown that these slight gains in critical speed are obtained at the expense of an excessive amount of cooling-air flow for high-speed conditions and that the resulting high nacelle drag is a more serious consideration than the advance in critical speed.
 More effective means of advancing the critical speed are proper alinement of the nacelle and reduction in the curvature of the cowling nose, as discussed in reference 5.
 The nacelle drag throughout the speed range is reduced by these modifications.

-The critical speed of the streamline nacelles (fig. 18) was beyond the highest test speed, which corresponded to M=0.58.
-The theoretical velocity distribution about a similar body indicates a value of M{cr} greater than 0.80 for the extreme attitude tested ($\alpha_n = -4^\circ$).
+The critical speed of the streamline nacelles (fig. 18) was beyond the highest test speed, which corresponded to M = 0.58.
+The theoretical velocity distribution about a similar body indicates a value of $M{\rm Cr}$ greater than 0.80 for the extreme attitude tested (nacelle angle of attack, -4°).
 The abnormal increase in drag in the low position for $\alpha = -2^{\circ}$ is probably due to the formation of a compression shock on the lower surface of the wing as a result of interference at the wing-nacelle juncture.
-The theoretical excess velocities on wing and nacelle for this attitude when added indicate a critical M of 0.56, which is in good agreement with the test results (fig. 18 (b)).
-The additional interference effects of the fuselage lowered the critical M to roughly 0.54.
+The theoretical excess velocities on wing and nacelle for this attitude, when added, indicate a critical M of 0.56, which is in good agreement with the test results (fig. 18(b)).
+The additional interference effect of the fuselage lowered the critical M to roughly 0.54.
 In the high and the normal positions, the effect of increase in lift over the lift in the low position sufficiently reduced the local velocities on the lower surface of the wing to delay the shock on the wing to beyond the range of test speeds.

 The effects of lateral location (fig. 19) on critical speed were small.
-In general, the inner position had slightly lower critical speeds than the normal and the outer locations owing to the increased fuselage interference effect.
+In general, the inner positiom had slightly lower critical speeds than the normal and the outer locations owing to the increased fuselage interference effect.

-Nacelle drag at subcritical speeds.-The normal nacelle location had the lowest drag of the three vertical locations for both the standard and the streamline nacelles (fig. 20).
+Nacelle drag at subcritical speeds.- The normal nacelle location had the lowest drag of the three vertical locations for both the standard and the streamline nacelles (fig. 20).
 The high position had the highest drag.
-Of the lateral locations (fig. 19), the drag with the normal position was less than that with the inner position and equal to or less than that with the outer position.
+Of the lateral locations (fig. 19), the normal position was superior to the inner and equal to or better than the outer position.
 The relative merit of the positions did not change with nacelle attitude or with speed.